✓ Updated July 2026

 Gdańsk Public Transport (ZTM Gdańsk)

-SKM (Szybka Kolej Miejska - Tricity Fast Urban Railway)
+SKM (Szybka Kolej Miejska) - Tricity Fast Urban Railway

-Tricity Bike (TRM)
+Tricity Bike System (Tricity Bike)

 Taxis and Ride-Sharing Apps